walterhiggins/WMPJS/book-outline.md

 #### Data types

 Variables are used to store values.
-Those values can be numbers, text or one of the many other data types available in Javascript.
-You can ask Javascript what 'type of' data a variable has using the `typeof` operator.
+Those values can be numbers, text or one of the many other data types available in JavaScript.
+You can ask what 'type of' data a variable has using the `typeof` operator.
 For example to find out what type of data the hungerBar variable holds:

     js typeof hungerBar

 The result is 'number'.
 The typeof operator doesn't tell us what the value is, only its type.
-These are the different data types in Javascript:
+These are the different data types in JavaScript:

 * number
 * string